André Atalaia

 Imaginary Cloud logo

-What we’ve done exactly
+What we did exactly

-• Authorization endpoints (we decided to use session authentication)
+• Authorisation endpoints (we used session authentication)

-• CRUD operations over all types of data
+• CRUD operations across all data types

 blue arrow to the left